 …Information pours upon us, instantaneously and continuously… Our electrically-configured world has forced us to move from the habit of data classification to the mode of pattern recognition…

 When purely visual means of apprehending the world are no longer possible, McLuhan provides a solution.
 We move to “the mode of pattern recognition”.
-(Is there anything else I want to say here?
-What is the point of this section – to link from the beginning to the next chapter…)

-Medium and materiality through making section

-My practice blah blah arriving at ideas and speculations on medium through making linked to materiality.
+This book snapped me into a kind of present moment with myself that I couldn’t anticipate.
+Suddenly the progression of all of this history of vision, of visual art, of media snapped together in a sort of epiphany.
+“The book is an extension of the eye…”, and the poster, the billboard, the film, the television, the LED screen, the painting and so on…